Blendify/blender-manual/trunk/blender_docs/manual/addons/development/dependancy_graph.rst

    :Category:  Development
    :Description: Various dependency graph debugging tools.
-   :Location: Properties --> View Layers
+   :Location: :menuselection:`Properties --> View Layers`
    :File: depsgraph_debug.py
    :Author: Sergey Sharybin

 Installation
 ============

-- This addon is bundled with Blender
+- This add-on is bundled with Blender.
-- Open Blender and go to User Preferences then the Addons Tab.
+- Open Blender and go to Preferences then the Add-ons tab.
-- Click Development then Dependency Graph Debug to Enable the script.
+- Click Development then Dependency Graph Debug to enable the script.

 Description
 ===========

 - To Do